diegookawa/google_places_enricher_2.0/docs/llm/app.md

 ## 3. Mocking & Isolation

 - Use `tmp_path` for all file operations.
-- Monkeypatch environment variables and file paths.
+- Patch `CONFIG_PATH` in the config module to use a temporary config file for test isolation.
 - Mock utility functions (`request_google_places`, `calculate_coordinates`, etc.) as needed.

 ## 4. Edge Cases